 - Safety and Health: ORAU considers the safety and health of its employees as a core value.
 In addition, there are extensive local and national laws designed to promote a safe workplace.
-These laws are strictly enforced.
-Extensive and continuous training and regular safety audits are essential for understanding and complying with safety laws. - Environment Protection: Governments at all levels and in many countries have enacted strict laws for the protection of the environment.
+These laws are strictly enforced at ORAU.
+Extensive and continuous training and regular safety audits are essential for understanding and complying with safety laws. - Protection of Environment: Governments at all levels and in many countries have enacted strict laws for the protection of the environment.
 Moreover, enforcement authorities have shown a strong tendency to enforce criminal laws against corporations and their employees for serious environment offenses.
-Environmental laws govern also several aspects of ORAU operations, especially those that might cause emissions of materials to air, land or water.
+Environmental laws also govern several aspects of ORAU operations, especially those that might cause emissions of materials to air, land or water.
 Many incidents such as accidental releases and spills or newly acquired information indicating that chemicals used or produced may pose a health threat, must be reported to government agencies.
-Also, many governments require advance notification before the Company manufacturers or imports new chemicals.
-Extensive and continuous employee training programs and effective programs for auditing environmental performances are essential.
+Also, many governments require advance notification before the Company manufactures or imports new chemicals.
+Extensive and continuous employee training programs and effective programs for auditing environmental performances is essential.

 - 1. ORAU shall adhere to the highest standards for the safe operation of facilities and the protection of our environment, our employees, our customers and the people of the communities in which we do business.
 ORAU shall strengthen its businesses by making safety, health and environmental issues an integral part of all business activities and by continuously striving to align its businesses with public expectations. - 2.
 ORAU believes that all injuries and occupational illnesses, as well as safety and environmental incidents, are preventable, and our goal for all of them is zero.
 ORAU promotes off-the-job safety for its employees.
-ORAU assesses the environmental impact of each facility it proposes to construct and will design, build, operate and maintain all facilities and transportation equipment so they are safe and acceptable to local communities and protect the environment.
+ORAU assesses the environmental impact of each facility it proposes to construct and will design, build, operate and maintain all facilities and transportation equipment so they are safe and acceptable to local communities; appropriate and environmentally friendly as recorded in local legislation.
 ORAU shall be prepared for emergencies and will provide leadership to assist its local communities to improve their emergency preparedness. - 3.
 ORAU will drive toward zero waste generation at the source.
 Materials will be reused and recycled to minimize the need for treatment or disposal and to conserve resources.
 Where waste is generated, it will be handled and disposed of safely and responsibly.
 ORAU will drive toward zero emissions, giving priority to those that may present the greatest potential risk to health or the environment. - 4.
-ORAU will excel in the efficient use of natural resources such as coal, oil, natural gas, water, minerals and other natural resources.
-ORAU will manage its land to enhance habitats for wildlife.
+ORAU aims for the most efficient use of coal, oil, natural gas, water minerals, and other natural resources.
+ORAU will manage its lands in a way that enriches the habitat suitable for wildlife.